Crestwave/shmenu/README.md

 ### Why is there no support for text navigation?

 The only time I used that with `dmenu` was when I was executing commands, and there isn't really a reason to do that with `shmenu` as it's run from a terminal.

+### Why does it glitch out or flicker when I move the selection?

+Bash does not have a way to permanently turn off echoing input without external utilities. `shmenu` works around this by using `read`'s `-s` option, which turns it off while it's receiving input, and running fast enough that `read` usually catches all input.
+However, if your autorepeat rate is very high and your environment isn't very fast, it can outpace it and cause input to occasionally flicker on the screen.
+You can fix this by applying the stty patch (`git apply patches/stty.patch`), which turns it off using the `stty` external utility.